absergienko/nc_aen_2020/README.md

 These results are presented in the following paper:

-Alexander B. Sergienko, Polina V. Apalina, "Codebook Design for Noncoherent Communications Using Autoencoders," Proc.
-2021 IEEE Conference of Russian Young Researchers in Electrical and Electronic Engineering (EIConRus), Saint Petersburg and Moscow, Russia, 2021.
+A. B. Sergienko and P. V. Apalina, "Codebook Design for Noncoherent Communications Using Autoencoders," 2021 IEEE Conference of Russian Young Researchers in Electrical and Electronic Engineering (ElConRus), 2021, pp. 57-61, doi: 10.1109/ElConRus51938.2021.9396178.

 The codebooks are presented in two formats: as MATLAB data files (`*.mat`, folder `MAT`) and as ASCII files (`*.txt`, folder `ASCII`)